Tyroneekhator/Starbucks-Customer-Analysis/README.md

 - Coffee blends: A synonym for the product ID

 ## Project Overview
 This project aims to answer stakeholder questions and Key Point Indicators that affect the business's success.
-Furthermore, the report will account for the data sources & types used as well as its cleaning and transforming processes, and finally, the insights obtained from the Exploratory Data Analysis and the recommendations one can provide by the information.
+Furthermore, the report will account for the data sources and types used, as well as their  data cleaning and transformation processes.
+Finally, it will provide insights obtained from the Exploratory Data Analysis and recommendations that can be made based on the information.

 ## Dashboard
 A visual representation of all the insights from the exploratory data analysis with time, roast type, size and loyalty card.<br /> <br /> ![Screenshot (463)](https://github.com/Tyroneekhator/Starbucks-Customer-Analysis/assets/72547969/a2958319-70ea-4b33-87ae-15c6e37c9bfe)